tkalatz/bigFU/README.md

 # bigFU
 Asynchronous very Big File Upload

-This is a node.js stream-based code that allows asynchronous big file (and very) upload with upload bytes monitoring.
-In the example we are uploading 3 files of 30GB each to a secure webdav server.
+This is a node.js stream-based code that allows asynchronous big file (including very big) upload with bytes monitoring.
+In the example we are uploading 3 files of 20GB each to a secure webdav server.

 ```const { createClient } = require("webdav");
 const StreamCounter = require('stream-counter');